ringlej/ptxdist/doc/ref_manual.rst

 * omitted if a directory in target's root filesystem should be created.
   For this case the directory to be created is in the <source> parameter.
-* an absolute path and filename with its root in target's root filesysem.
+* an absolute path and filename with its root in target's root filesystem.
   It must start with a slash (``//``).
 If also the <source>
   parameter was given, the file can be renamed while copying.
   If the <source> parameter was given as a minus